1qh/chords/favsongs.md

 - Mùa Ký Ức
 - Thì Thôi
 - Vài Giây Nữa Thôi
+## Sam Smith
+- Diamonds
+- I'm Not The Only One
+- Too Good At Goodbyes
+- Unholy
+## Shawn Mendes
+- I Know What You Did Last Summer
+- If I Can't Have You
+- In My Blood
+- Senorita
+- Stitches
+- There's Nothing Holdin' Me Back
+- Treat You Better
 ## Soobin Hoàng Sơn
 - Anh Đã Quen Với Cô Đơn
 - Daydreams